-- In their short tenure, OZs have created jobs and spurred billions of dollars in new investment in economically struggling communities across the country. - Opportunity Funds finance affordable, workforce and senior housing; grocery-anchored retail centers; and commercial buildings that create spaces for new businesses and jobs. - In 2020, the White House Council of Economic Advisors estimated that the Opportunity Funds had raised \$75 billion in private capital in the first two years following the incentives' enactment, including \$52 billion that otherwise would not have been raised.
-The council projected this capital could lift one million people out of poverty in OZs by 11 percent. - The decentralized design of OZs allows more investors and stakeholders to participate in the market and invest in qualifying projects that generate economic opportunity and improve the built environment in high-need communities. - Congress should ensure that OZs continue to act as a catalyst for economic development in struggling communities by passing legislation that extends OZ deadlines. - Congress should also continue working on improvements to the OZ tax incentives, such as enhanced information reporting, data collection and transparency, as well as lowering the substantial improvement threshold to cover a broad range of real estate rehabilitation and redevelopment projects.
+- In their short tenure, OZs have created jobs and spurred billions of dollars of new investment in economically struggling communities across the country. - Opportunity Funds finance affordable, workforce, and senior housing; grocery-anchored retail centers; and commercial buildings that create spaces for new businesses and jobs. - In 2020, the White House Council of Economic Advisers estimated that the Opportunity Funds had raised \$75 billion in private capital in the first two years following the incentives' enactment, including \$52 billion that otherwise would not have been raised.
+The council projected this capital could lift one million people out of poverty in OZs by 11 percent. - Despite major hurdles such as COVID-19 and high interest rates, more recent estimates suggest OZs have attracted over \$120 billion in capital. - Today, 72 percent of U.S. counties contain at least one OZ, and 32 million people live in the 8,764 OZdesignated census tracts.